jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-12-14-real-time-streaming-with-kafka-and-flink-7/index.md

 #### Function Source

 The *records* attribute of the Lambda event payload includes Kafka consumer records.
-Each record contains details of the Amazon MSK topic and partition identifier, together with a timestamp and a base64-encoded message (key and value).
+Each of the records contains details of the Amazon MSK topic and partition identifier, together with a timestamp and a base64-encoded message (key and value).
 The Lambda function simply prints those records after decoding the message key and value as well as formatting the timestamp into the ISO format.

 ```python
 # consumer/app.py